vmartinv/whatsapp-bot/README.md

 - /url: Given a link it can get a screenshot of the page.
 If it's a video it will send the video.
 - /camera: Takes a picture using the webcam and sends it.
+- /search: get results for google (can also follow links from the first result page)

 # Setup
 1. Setup an Android Emulator (I used android-studio to create a Google Pixel with API 28, but other versions should work fine)